All Episodes

 South Carolina and Michigan, that's where they go.

-I mean, for the for the Beltway crowd, not just the media, but for people that live and work inside the beltway to make conclusive statements about who's going to win and who won't.
+I mean, for the Beltway crowd, not just the media, but for people that live and work inside the Beltway to make conclusive statements about who's going to win and who won't.

 Based on all this, two states is nuts.

-At least as far as Republicans are concerned, there is no one candidate has any frontrunner momentum right now at all on the Republican side.
+At least as far as Republicans are concerned, there is no one candidate has any front-runner momentum right now at all on the Republican side, back after this.

-Having more fun than a human being should be allowed to have from behind the golden EIB microphone at the EIB's Southern Command.
+Having more fun than a human being should be allowed to have from behind a golden EIB microphone at the EIB's Southern Command.

-Rasmussen report's daily presidential tracking poll for yesterday shows McCain and Huckabee tied at uh 19%, uh Giuliani at 17, Romney at 15, and Fred Thompson at 13%.
+Listen to this: Rasmussen Report's daily presidential tracking poll for yesterday shows McCain and Huckabee tied at 19%, Giuliani at 17, Romney at 15, and Fred Thompson at 13%.

-And at some point, we're gonna get past these states that work for Huckabee and McCain.
+And at some point, we're going to get past these states that work for Huckabee and McCain.

-Uh but there's no there's no clear front runner on the Republican side.
+But there's no clear frontrunner on the Republican side.

 The only thing that you could say that might happen to somebody on the Republican side after two states is that expectations weren't met.

-I mean, you can see the panic in uh in Hillary's camp.
+I mean, you can see the panic in Hillary's camp.

 You can see a big slide in her national polling.